 On October 3, 2019, the US and UK signed an Executive Agreement under the CLOUD Act, which entered into force on October 3, 2022.
-Based on the agreement, Cloudflare intends to comply with appropriately scoped and targeted requests for data from UK law enforcement.
+On December 15, 2021, the US and Australia signed an Executive Agreement under the CLOUD Act, which entered into force on January 30, 2024.
+Based on these agreements, Cloudflare intends to comply with appropriately scoped and targeted requests for data from UK and Australian law enforcement.
 Information about any legal requests that Cloudflare receives from non-U.S. governments pursuant to the CLOUD Act will be included in future transparency reports.
-The UK is the only country to have signed a CLOUD Act agreement with the United States that has entered into force as of the date of this transparency report.
+To date, Cloudflare has not received any requests from non-U.S. governments pursuant to the CLOUD Act.